-- ^[1] The monthly cumulative rainfall shall be measured, and the total volume of stormwater discharged for each month shall be calculated based on the drainage area served by each discharge point.
-The monthly rainfall and monthly discharge volume for each discharge point shall be reported in self-monitoring reports. - ^[2] At least one grab sample shall be collected within the first 30 minutes of significant flow during each discharge event. - ^[3] If and when the supplemental effluent limitations in Table 6 of this Order become effective in accordance with section 4.2.2 of this Order, the monitoring frequency at the outfalls where the limitations are in effect shall be increased to daily during each discharge event.
-The Discharger shall continue daily monitoring until two consecutive samples show compliance with the TOC and oil and grease limitations in Table 5 of this Order. - ^[4] Monitoring is required only at Monitoring Location EFF-002 when Discharge Point 002 discharges stormwater from upper Lake Slobodnik. - 4.4.
-Stormwater Monitoring Location EFF-008.
-The Discharger shall monitor stormwater discharges at Monitoring Location EFF-008 as follows:
+- [1] The Discharger shall collect at least one grab sample prior to or within the first 30 minutes of discharge. - [2] Standard observations are specified in Attachment G section 3.2. - [3] The Discharger shall monitor for the pollutants listed in Attachment G, Table B. The Discharger shall collect C-24 samples for metals. - [4] If and when the supplemental effluent limitations in Table 7 of this Order become effective in accordance with section 4.2.2 of this Order, the monitoring frequency at the outfalls where the limitations are in effect shall be increased to daily during each discharge event.
+The Discharger shall continue daily monitoring until two consecutive samples show compliance with the TOC and oil and grease limitations in Table 6 of this Order. - 4.5.
+Stormwater Monitoring Locations EFF-004 through EFF-007.
+The Discharger shall monitor at Monitoring Locations EFF-004 through EFF-007 as follows: